Xtrendence/COMP2000-Assessment/README.md

 # COMP2000 Assessment

 COMP2000 Coursework by Khodadad (Adrian) Nouchin.
 An automated checkout system for a supermarket.
+This project got 100/100.

 ### Download